RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 ## `insights-results-aggregator/list_of_organizations.feature`

-* Check if empty list of organizations is returned in case 'report' table is empty
+* Check if empty list of organizations is returned when report table is empty
-* Check if list with one organization is returned in case 'report' table contains one report only
+* Check if list with one organization is returned when report table contains one report only
-* Check if list with one organization is returned in case 'report' table contains reports for one organization only
+* Check if list with one organization is returned when report table contains reports for one organization only
-* Check if list with two organizations is returned in case 'report' table contains reports for two organizations
+* Check if list with two organizations is returned when report table contains reports for two organizations
-* Check if list with two organizations is returned in case 'report' table contains multiple reports for two organizations
+* Check if list with two organizations is returned when report table contains multiple reports for two organizations

 ## `insights-results-aggregator/results_for_cluster_list.feature`